InsightSoftwareConsortium/ITK/Documentation/ITK5MigrationGuide.md

 * `itk::SpatialOrientation::CoordinateMajornessTerms` became `itk::SpatialOrientationEnums::CoordinateMajornessTerms`.
 * `itk::SpatialOrientation::ValidCoordinateOrientationFlags` became `itk::SpatialOrientationEnums::ValidCoordinateOrientations`.

+Since ITK 5.3, `OrientationAdapterBase` is deprecated.
+In ITKv6 it will be available in `ITKDeprecated` module.
+SpatialOrientationAdapter no longer inherits from it.

 Enumeration member names (`ITK_COORDINATE_UNKNOWN`, `ITK_COORDINATE_Right`, `ITK_COORDINATE_PrimaryMinor`, `ITK_COORDINATE_ORIENTATION_RIP` etc) are unchanged.

 Implicit conversion of a single scalar value to a container (which would _fill_ the container by the